I was born in Washington DC.

-Beginning in 1995 I worked full-time as a Technical Director and then Sr. Business Manager in the IT Dept at AT&T. Although I am not an IT professional (I have a B.A. in Communication and an MBA in Business) I found my self drawn to accept a job offer to manage Project Managers and Business Analysts at what was then PacBell.
+In 1995 I was a Technical Director at AT&T. I was drawn to accept a position to manage Project Managers and Business Analysts at what was then PacBell, although I didn't have a technical background.
 I was hired due to my experience at a very successful, non-hierarchical software company, where I worked in Marketing.
-My experience in that collaborative environment is what the Director at AT&T wanted me to bring to his team.
+My experience in that collaborative environment is what the hiring Director wanted me to bring to his team.

-Having grown up in a large family where life was centered around relatives, friends, cooking, and shared meals, I decided to offer dinners to a circle of friends as a side hobby.
-This service became popular, and in spite of my full-time job, I was able to plan, shop for and cook 3 dinners a week for about 10 people.
+Having grown up in a large family where life was centered around relatives, friends and shared meals, I decided to offer to-go dinners to a circle of friends as a side hobby.
+This service became popular, and in spite of my full-time job, I was able to plan, shop for and cook three dinners a week for about ten people.
 Cooking for me was meditative and healing.

-My mother (more on her later!) was a self-taught consummate chef.
+My mother was a self-taught consummate chef.
 She came from a small village and was taught how to cook by her father.
 She also learned how to sew, knit, crochet, embroider, paint and later had to learn to reinvent herself as the wife of a diplomat.
 Her skills seemed endless to me.

-Mom started her family at 15, and raised 7 children.
-She participated actively in the lives of her siblings and their children.
+Mom started her family at 15 and raised seven children.
+She participated actively in the lives of her siblings and their children as well.
 Her skills were passed on to each one of us, and my gratitude to her is unending.
-I am proud to see that her spirit continues through the generations of our family.

 For Mom preparing food was an act of love and nurturing.
 She created each dish with the care one puts into a task for one's beloved.
-She entertained large parties, and her friends cleared their calendars for a dinner at our house.
-Over the years she collected recipes as she joined my father on some of his business trips on several continents.
-She also created a number of original recipes.
+We often held large dinner parties, and her friends cleared their calendars for dinner at our home.
+She created several original recipes.

 Friends and family prodded her to publish a cookbook.
 When I was 14 she began to do so.
-After 5 years, her compendium of Middle Eastern and North African cuisine was a reality.
+After five years, her compendium of Middle Eastern and North African cuisine was a reality.
 It was the most comprehensive cookbook of its time in the Middle East.
-She sold many copies and fulfilled yet another dream I think she secretly had all along.

 After nearly 15 years at AT&T I was caught in the frequent round of layoffs.
 My severance package could see me through a couple of years if I was careful.
 I am a single mom, so didn't feel I could wait long to decide what to do next.